TimoHoo/ol-nuxt-app/README.md

 This is a repository for source files and web page of topographic vector tile map of Finland.
 Map includes search dialog from NLS geocoding service, including geographic names, street addresses and cadastral data.

-Source files are in 'main' branch and web page compiled source files in '/docs' folder.
+Source files are in 'main' branch and web page is built and deployed into github pages using GitHub actions workflow for building and deploying a Nuxt site to GitHub Pages.

-Inspired by OpenLayers mapping library, NLS Finland open source API's and GitHub pages environment.
+This work was inspired by OpenLayers mapping library, NLS Finland open source API's and GitHub pages environment.
 Vue & Nuxt UI libraries are used for implementation.

 ## Links:
 - [National Land Survey of Finland (Maanmittauslaitos)](https://beta-karttakuva.maanmittauslaitos.fi/)